florianmaxim/XGold/README.md

 # 🔑 XGold - A Decentralized App For Trading Virtual Gold On The Ethereum Blockchain ✨

 ## We give crypto currencies the counterparts fiat money lost a long time ago.
-We build them out of their own heart.
+Build out of their own heart.
 The Blockchain.

 ![Gold](resources/xgold-owned-2.png)